Skip to main content

 6. Keep Identities Hidden Until Results Are Final

 Once the review and selection process is complete, the admin team can reveal creator identities if needed—for example, when announcing winners or contacting selected creators.
+Until then, it’s best to keep identifying information restricted to admins only.

 Following these best practices helps maintain fairness, uphold professionalism, and ensure that every submission is judged solely on its creative merit.